 DataFrame being written is compatible with the schema of the table.
 Columns that are present in the table but not in the DataFrame are set to null.
 If there are extra columns in the DataFrame that are not present in the table, this operation throws an exception.

 Delta Lake has DDL to explicitly add new columns explicitly and the ability to update the schema automatically.

 partitionBy, in combination with append mode, Delta Lake validates that they match and throws an error for any mismatch.
 When

 partitionBy is not present, appends automatically follow the partitioning of the existing data.

-This feature requires Databricks Runtime 4.1 or above.
+Available in Databricks Runtime 4.1 and above.